10 Feb 7 Indicators You’re Managing Bad Inventory (and How to Fix It)

 - Selling off inventory at a lower price can devalue your brand

-- Stocking low-demand inventory leads to overall lose in market share
+- Stocking low-demand inventory leads to an overall loss in market share

 - Bad inventory results in overstocks which contribute to environmental pollution.